 Alternatively, you can also treat yourself and your special someone to a luxurious private capsule experience!
 Your host will provide you with a bottle of Pommery Brut Royal Champagne and an assortment of Charbonnel et Walker pink champagne truffles.

-VDay Tip: Getting the fast track tickets is highly recommended as the London Eye is a very popular attraction in the city.
+Tip: Getting the fast track tickets is highly recommended as the London Eye is a very popular attraction in the city.

-Recommended London Eye Experiences on Valentine's Day
+Recommended London Eye experiences on Valentine's Day

 3. Take a day trip from London

 London is close to some of the best holiday spots in England.
 Be it a day trip from London or a weekend trip, you can pick and choose from destinations like Bath, Cotswolds, Stonehenge, Windsor, and more.
-What could possibly be more exciting than to explore a new place with your loved on by your side?
+What could possibly be more exciting than to explore a new place with your loved one by your side?
 So pack your bags and get ready, because this is one way to make Valentine’s Day a day to remember for ages to come.

-4. Go for a Romantic West End show
+4. Go for a romantic West End show